tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - ankylosing spondylitis: autoimmune condition
  - see that good responders to biologics have increased TCR repertoire diversity
  - positive correlation between TCR repertoire diversity and IL-23 levels
+# Early changes in the circulating T cells are associated with clinical outcomes after PD-L1 blockade by durvalumab in advanced NSCLC patients
+ - previous literature: increases in T cells after PD-L1 blockade
+ - patients with higher TCR diversity on day 15 had better responses
 # Early rise in brain damage markers and high ICOS expression in CD4<sup>+</sup> and CD8<sup>+</sup> T cells during checkpoint inhibitor-induced encephalomyelitis
  - ICOS expression on T cells mirrored severity of encephalomyelitis over course of recovery, also see ICOS expression on T cells of other patients with severe irAEs (moreso than in patients without irAEs)
 # Effective use of latent semantic indexing and computational linguistics in biological and biomedical applications